 1.)
 Carrier is in Network, Plan Out of Network

-Often times patients are not aware of that while a provider is in network with a carrier (“Yes, Dr. So-and-So is in network with Moda,”) they may not be in network with your plan.
+Often times, patients are not aware that a provider could be in-network with a carrier (“Yes, Dr. So-and-So is in network with Moda,”) and still may not be in network with your plan.
 Plans for some carriers are limited by geographic region.
 For instance, while our clinic’s providers are in network for Moda, they are not in network with the Beacon plan.

 Our providers are contracted with Moda, Providence, Regence Blue Cross/Blue Shield, Aetna, Cigna, CareOregon, HealthShare, United, and CHP Kaiser Plans.

 2.)
 Carrier is in Network, No Naturopathic Coverage

 Not all plans allow patients to see naturopathic physicians under their plan.
 This isn’t fair and if you have not been able to work with a provider because they are a naturopathic physician, I encourage you to call your insurance company and let them know you would like this to be added to your plan.

 3.)
 Provider Type not covered

 Some of our providers are contracted as primary care providers with Providence insurance.
 Providence plans purchased through healthcare.gov often require that patients establish with a Primary care provider within their own Providence Clinics.
 These patients can often still see other naturopathic physicians who are not primary care providers as specialists on their plans.